Robb Wilton: Career

 In October 1928, he appeared in a short film, The Fire Brigade, made in the Phonofilm sound-on-film process.
 He then appeared in several films from 1934, generally in supporting comic roles.
 His last film appearance was in the Arthur Askey vehicle The Love Match in 1955.

 Wilton was inducted into the exclusive entertainers' fraternity, the Grand Order of Water Rats and served as its "King Rat" in 1947.

 Death

-On 1 May 1957, Wilton died in London at the age of 75.
+On 1 May 1957, Wilton died in Broadgreen Hospital, Liverpool, at the age of 75 following an operation.